minorua/Qgis2threejs/docs/source/ExportSettings.rst

    Sets transparency for the DEM.
 0 is opaque, and 100 is transparent.

-* Transparent background / Enable transparency
+* Transparent background (With map canvas image or layer image)

-   Makes transparent background of the image to be rendered (with map canvas image or layer image) or enables transparency of the image file effectively.
-Uncheckable with solid color.
+   Makes transparent background of the image to be rendered (with map canvas image or layer image).

+* Enable transparency (With image file)

+   Enables the image transparency.

 * Enable shading